 Findings

-The presentation of the findings for the first question in the two questionnaires is based primarily on the comparison between the students’ perceptions prior to and after their experience with self-assessment, with reference to the three types of course evaluations.
-Table 3 summarizes the number of students who mentioned each of the categories representing their perceptions in their answers.
-All the students wrote more than one statement, some of which were assigned to more than one category.
-As a result, the sum of the numbers according to categories is higher than the total number of the students who answered the questionnaires.
-It is important to note that many students referred to both the positive and negative aspects of self-assessment in their answers.
+The findings of the first question in the two questionnaires present the students’ perceptions prior to and after their experience with self-assessment, with reference to the three types of course evaluations.
+Table 3 summarizes the number of students who mentioned each of the categories representing their perceptions in their answers. .

 Perceptions Prior to the Self-Assessment